-This compassionate and authentic way of being supports all of my clients in feeling truly seen, heard, and validated for who they are and what they value.
-Similarly, my practice of finding the goodness, the love, the heart expression in each action, each choice, each truth, and each person supports my clients in staying centred in their own inner truth, their own inner calm and trust.
+My approach: I run deep loving compassion, authenticity and an 'Art of Seeing Beauty In what is' practice through all my relationships; including my professional ones.
+This compassionate and authentic way of being supports you in feeling truly seen, heard, and validated for who you are and what you value.
+Similarly, my practice of finding the goodness, the love, the heart expression- The Art of Seeing Beauty in what is- in each action, each choice, each truth, and each person supports you to stay centred in your own inner truth, your own inner calm and trust.
 That feels good, it feels good to trust yourself and to navigate experiences with deep love and kindness no matter what that experience looks like on the outside.

 This results in you feeling you can move through intensity with intention, following your own source of strength, and in the process cultivating deep memories of trust and goodness that can be called on in future times of intensity and trail.

 Who I am Professionally and my evolving body of work:

-I have a B.A. in Philosophy from the U of C. From a young age I was driven by the questions that make us human- Why are we here?
-What is a good life? etc. Studying Philosophy nurtured my capacity to think for myself and to trust my own process.
-It gifted me with a plethora of principles and ideas from which to choose as my guides for living and having relationship with others and all aspects of life.
+I have a B.A. in Philosophy from the U of C. From a young age I was driven by the questions that make us human: Why are we here?
+What is a good life?
+Studying Philosophy nurtured my capacity to think for myself and to trust my own process.
+I also studied feminist thought and Indigenous ways of knowing.

-I travelled, I encountered personal heart ache and a re-organization of what my life meant and what it purpose was to be.
+I travelled, encountered personal heart ache and a re-organization of what my life meant and what its purpose was to be.
 I yearned to be a mother yet struggled in love and relationship.
 I came home heart broken and broke.
-What was I to do with this one precious life, as the expression goes?
+"What was I to do with this one precious life," as the expression goes?

 We birth and live in our bodies- not our heads.
 I work with the body gently, kindly, and with the principles infused into all of Mandorla's teachings: that is, how to embody our bodies with love, how to Iive and be in the truth of our bodies at any one moment with more grace and acceptance.
 Ive learned to respect the bodies knowing, how to honour its truth and to work with its physiology and ancient wisdom.
 I use this personal knowing and professional development to support women, families, and individuals to trust the movement, the trembling, the quaking, the intensity, the bliss the truth of their body.
 When we honour and trust our bodies, we move with more love and kindness and with deep humility to our own strengths and weakness.
 We remember our inherit connection to all of life in the recognition of our body and its animal nature.

-I continue to explore trauma resolution, integration, and altered sates of being and receiving through my work with Trevor Yelich and Numa Somatic Therapeutics of Calgary, Alberta.
+I continue to explore trauma resolution, integration, and altered sates of being and receiving through my work with Trevor Yelich of Numa Somatic Therapeutics in Calgary, Alberta.
 Working with the interface between our body, our breath, and our psyche allows us to explore the edges of our reality, the deeper truths held in our ideas about the world and ourselves, and it provides a connection that is unwavering in times of trial and stress.
 I believe in the power of this practice to support working with the deep imprints, the deep patterns of behaviour, and the deep yearnings and longings we all hold as human beings.

 Who I am personally and how that supports you: I am a fellow traveler on this earth and in this life.
 I practice service to others as a birth keeper, a breath facilitator, and a body worker.
 I am a care giver and I practice offering nourishment to the body, heart, and soul.
 I am authentic, real, raw, true.
 I treat you with respect, consideration, and kindness.
 I accept responsibility and offer you the best of what and who I am at the time you meet me.
 I am continually striving to bring more compassion and love into all that I do and am in the world.